Ernest Rutherford: Early life and education

 Ernest Rutherford was born on 30 August 1871 in Brightwater, New Zealand, the fourth of twelve children of James Rutherford, an immigrant farmer and mechanic from Perth, Scotland, and Martha Thompson, a schoolteacher from Hornchurch, England.
 Rutherford's birth certificate was mistakenly written as 'Earnest'.
 He was known by his family as Ern.

-When Rutherford was age 5, he moved to Foxhill, New Zealand, and attended Foxhill School.
-At 11 in 1883, the Rutherford family moved to Havelock, a town in the Marlborough Sounds.
-The move was made to be closer to the flax mill Rutherford's father developed.
-Ernest studied at Havelock School.
+When Rutherford was age 5, he moved to Foxhill, Tasman, New Zealand, and attended Foxhill School.
+At 11 in 1883, the Rutherford family moved to Havelock, in the Marlborough Sounds, where Ernest attended Havelock School.
+The move was made to be closer to the flax mill run by Rutherford's father.

 In 1887, on his second attempt, he won a scholarship to study at Nelson College.
 On his first examination attempt, he had the highest mark of anyone from Nelson.
 When he was awarded the scholarship, he had received 580 out of 600 possible marks.
 After being awarded the scholarship, Havelock School presented him with a five-volume set of books titled The Peoples of the World.
 He studied at Nelson College between 1887 and 1889, and was head boy in 1889.
 He also played in the school's rugby team.
 He was offered a cadetship in government service, but he declined as he still had 15 months of college remaining.

 In 1889, after his second attempt, he won a scholarship to study at Canterbury College, University of New Zealand, between 1890 and 1894.
 He participated in its debating society and the Science Society.
 At Canterbury, he was awarded a complex B.A. in Latin, English and Maths in 1892, a M.A. in Mathematics and Physical Science in 1893, and a B.Sc. in Chemistry and Geology in 1894.

 Thereafter, Rutherford invented a new form of a radio receiver, and in 1895 he was awarded an 1851 Research Fellowship from the Royal Commission for the Exhibition of 1851, to travel to England for postgraduate study in the Cavendish Laboratory at the University of Cambridge.
 In 1897, he was awarded a B.A.
 Research Degree and the Coutts-Trotter Studentship from Trinity College, Cambridge.